eclipse-californium/californium/element-connector/README.md

 To load trusted certificates, either the same function `SslContextUtil.loadCredentials(String)` may be used and the trusted certificates will then be accessed with `Credentials.getTrustedCertificates()`.
-Or `SslContextUtil.loadTrustedCertificates(String)`.
+Or use `SslContextUtil.loadTrustedCertificates(String)`.

 The supported `key store` formats above are organized using an "alias-name" to access the contained credentials.
 E.g. in the [Demo - KeyStore](../demo-certs/certs/keyStore.jks), the alias "server" is used to select the demo-server `private key` and `certificate-chain`.
 They usually use a two level authorization, the first level to access the file at all and protected that from unintended modifications, the second to access the `private key`s.

 To load a key store (JKS, BKS, or PKCS12) and access the node's credentials, use `SslContextUtil.loadCredentials(String keyStoreUri, String alias, char[] storePassword, char[] keyPassword)`.
-The returned `Credentials` for the alias "server" in the demo-key-store contains then a `private key` and the corresponding server `certificate chain`. to access the trusted certificates, use `SslContextUtil.loadTrustedCertificates(String keyStoreUri, String alias, char[] storePassword)`.
+The returned `Credentials` for the alias "server" in the demo-key-store contains then a `private key` and the corresponding server `certificate chain`.
+To access the trusted certificates, use `SslContextUtil.loadTrustedCertificates(String keyStoreUri, String alias, char[] storePassword)`.
 Though no `private key` are involved, no `keyPassword` is required.

 For certificate based authentication, a peer requires: